 Strategy 2.1 Continue to leverage the Town's existing assets, including its historic character, to promote the Town's businesses to residents and non-residents.
 Strategy 2.2 Coordinate with developers and businesses to preserve sites in key locations.
-Strategy 2.3 Promote local hiring practices among area employers, including workforce recruitment and training.
+Strategy 2.3 Promote local hiring practices among area employers, including workforce recruit and training.

-Objective 3 | Support the Town's existing businesses and encourage new appropriatelyscaled enterprises to locate in Lewisville.
+Objective 3 | Support the Town's existing businesses and encourage new appropriately scaled enterprises to locate in Lewisville.

-Strategy 3.1 Actively market Lewisvill initiatives, such as explor Development.
-Strategy 3.2 Assist with the developn businesses, including the Strategy 3.3 Establish a grant progran area.
-Matching funds may improvements.
-Strategy 3.4 Locate varied housing de support employees.
-Cor Strategy 3.5 Consider creating a smal NC IDEA funding, a non development in North C ille and recruit new independent businesses through supportive pring the potential to partner with Forsyth County Economic oment of a business group to unite and promote the Town's e planning of events.
+Strategy 3.1 Actively market Lewisville and recruit new independent businesses through supportive initiatives, such as exploring the potential to partner with Forsyth County Economic Development.
+Strategy 3.2 Assist with the development of a business group to unite and promote the Town's businesses, including the planning of events.
+Strategy 3.3 Establish a grant program to support new and existing businesses in the Downtown area.
+Matching funds may be used to support permanent structural and aesthetic improvements.
+Strategy 3.4 Locate varied housing densities near Downtown and Neighborhood Centers to support employees.
+Concentrate compact housing types near commercial areas.
+Strategy 3.5 Consider creating a small business/entrepreneurship grant program and pursue NC IDEA funding, a nonprofit foundation aimed to foster sustainable economic development in North Carolina.